IBM/MLOps-CPD/README.md

 <img width="1000" alt="software_config-create-button" src="https://user-images.githubusercontent.com/15169745/220061624-7ef06389-8dd2-4d06-8a16-5e2e6d440eb5.png">

-2. Under Templates click `New template +` and give it a name (for the pipeline preferably one of those described below), specify a hardware configuration (we recommend `2vCPU and 8GB RAM` for this project, but you can scale up or down depending on your task).
+2. Under Templates click `New template +` and give it a name (for the pipeline preferably one of those described below), specify a hardware configuration (we recommend `2 vCPU and 8GB RAM` for this project, but you can scale up or down depending on your task).
 When you are done click `Create`.

 <img width="1000" alt="software_config-create-window" src="https://user-images.githubusercontent.com/15169745/220061273-598b8754-5bff-4049-b654-e3f7d371cc4a.png">